mienaiyami/collection-extension-2.0/README.md

     | `escape` | deselect items |
     | `ctrl + a` | select all |
     | `c` | copy urls |
+- Shift click function:
+  - click on first item (can be either, select or de-select), hold shift and click on another item perform a range selection.
+  - if the first items is selected then it will perform a "select" operation on the range.
+  - if the first items is de-selected then it will perform a "de-select" operation on the range.
+  - this function also works with shift+enter/space.

 ## Screenshots